d3b4g/leonids/_posts/chainsaw.md

 administrator@chainsaw:/opt/WeaponizedPing$

 ```
-Before doing anything i upgraded the shell to a fully tty.
+Before doing anything i upgraded my shell.
 After that i quickly searched for the user.txt but it is not here, so back to further enumeration.

 ###### System Enumeration :